apache/carbondata/docs/faq.md

 ```
 **Scenario 3** :

-When the column type in carbon table is different from from the column specified in select statement.
+When the column type in carbon table is different from the column specified in select statement.
 The insert operation will still success, but you may get NULL in result, because NULL will be substitute value when conversion type failed.